postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/variables.md

 ![Manage Environments](https://assets.postman.com/postman-docs/manage-environments-open.jpg)

-> See [Managing environments](/docs/postman/variables-and-environments/managing-environments/) for more on working with environments in Postman.
+> See [Managing environments](/docs/postman/variables-and-environments/managing-environments/) for more on working with environments in your team.

 Once you have your scope selected, you can [specify the variable detail](#specifying-variable-detail).